markosankovic/notes/books/Making Embedded Systems.md

 ##### Debugging

 In addition to a cross compiler, you'll need a cross debugger.
 The debugger sits on your computer and communicates with the target processor through the special processor interface (see Figure 1-1).
 The interface is dedicated to letting someone else eavesdrop on the processor as it works.
 This interface is often called JTAG (pronounced "jay-tag"), whether it actually implements that widespread standard or not.

+The device that communicates between your PC and the processor is generally called an emulator, an in-circuit emulator (ICE), or a JTAG adapter.

+Many embedded systems are designed to have their debugging primarily done via `printf` or some sort of lighter weight logging to an otherwise unused communication port.
+While incredibly useful, this can also change the timing of the system, possibly leaving some bugs to be revealed only after debugging output is turned off.